awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Encryption context<a name="encrypt_context"></a>

-All AWS KMS [cryptographic operations](#cryptographic-operations) with symmetric CMKs accept an *encryption context*, an optional set of key–value pairs that can contain additional contextual information about the data\.
+All AWS KMS [cryptographic operations](#cryptographic-operations) with symmetric KMS keys accept an *encryption context*, an optional set of key–value pairs that can contain additional contextual information about the data\.
 AWS KMS uses the encryption context as [additional authenticated data](https://docs.aws.amazon.com/crypto/latest/userguide/cryptography-concepts.html#term-aad) \(AAD\) to support [authenticated encryption](https://docs.aws.amazon.com/crypto/latest/userguide/cryptography-concepts.html#define-authenticated-encryption)\.

-You cannot specify an encryption context in a cryptographic operation with an [asymmetric CMK](symm-asymm-concepts.md#asymmetric-cmks)\.
+You cannot specify an encryption context in a cryptographic operation with an [asymmetric KMS key](symm-asymm-concepts.md#asymmetric-cmks)\.
 The standard asymmetric encryption algorithms that AWS KMS uses do not support an encryption context\.

 When you include an encryption context in an encryption request, it is cryptographically bound to the ciphertext such that the same encryption context is required to decrypt \(or decrypt and re\-encrypt\) the data\.
 If the encryption context provided in the decryption request is not an exact, case\-sensitive match, the decrypt request fails\.
 Only the order of the key\-value pairs in the encryption context can vary\.